jalague/wallacemurry/_posts/2018-2-26-How-to-Text-Pictures-from-your-Phone.md

 ---
 layout: post
-title: How to Email Pictures from your Phone
+title: How to Text Pictures from your Phone
 tags: phone pictures images sharing email
 ---